meshcloud/meshcloud-docs/docs/administration.platforms.md

 ### Deprecate Platform

 **Deprecation** will prevent the meshPlatform from being selected for new meshTenants.
 Existing meshTenants of this meshPlatform will still be replicated and can still be accessed via the meshPanel.
-Your users can recognize a meshTenant of a deprecated meshPlatform by a yellow bubble on the platform icon in the "Projects Overview" on the customer control plane.
+Your users can recognize a meshTenant of a deprecated meshPlatform by a yellow bubble on the platform icon in the "Projects Overview" on the workspace control plane.
 If your users are on the tenant control plane, a yellow status label will appear in the header of the control plane.
 You can also **undo the deprecation**.
 This allows your users to select the meshPlatform for new meshTenants again.

 1. Navigate to **Platforms** > **meshPlatforms**.
 2. Select the meshPlatform.